Skip to content

 Dr QM Leong

-Colorectal cancer is a disease characterised by abnormal tumour growth in the colon or rectum (bowel).
+Colon cancer is a disease characterised by abnormal tumour growth in the colon or rectum (bowel).
 The colon refers to the large intestine, while the rectum is the passageway connecting the colon to the anus.
+In Singapore, irregular bowel movements can be early indicators of colon cancer.

-The first signs and symptoms of colorectal cancers start as a polyp or a benign and non-cancerous growth on the intestine lining.
+The first signs and symptoms of colon cancer start as a polyp or a benign and non-cancerous growth on the intestine lining.
 When left untreated, it will metastasise or develop into abnormal growth.

-Colonoscopy screening tests are the best possible way to identify colon cancer symptoms early.
-Screening tests can also help detect colorectal cancer early when it is still treatable.
+A colonoscopy screening test in Singapore is the best possible way to identify colon cancer symptoms early.
+Screening tests can also help detect colon cancer early when it is still treatable.

-Nevertheless, there are a few critical symptoms of colorectal cancer you should watch out for:
+Nevertheless, there are a few critical symptoms of colon cancer you should watch out for:

 • Bleeding in the rectum or blood in the stool